snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 Interesting Fact
- * Object uses downsampling method to create metadata from each
- * EventType log record.
-Parsing the ISO 8601
- * datetime stamp to the minute means downsampling aka reducing
+ We are parsing the ISO 8601 datetime stamp down to the minute.
- * precision.
- *
+ This technique is referred to a downsampling or reducing precision aka "Bucketing".
+ .
+ It's an interesting way to create metadata for the raw data that allows us fast queries to aggregrate via primary key.

- * Bucketing
+Bucketing
  * A family of aggregations that build buckets, where each bucket
  * is associated with a key and an EventType criterion.
 When the
  * aggregation is executed, all the buckets criteria are evaluated